 John McCain's funeral events: Everything you need to know

 The late Sen. John McCain's life and legacy will be honored with several special memorial services throughout the week.
-Government officials, members of the military and McCain's immediate family will travel from Arizona to Washington, D.C. to pay tribute to the veteran and politician.
+Government officials, members of the military and McCain's immediate family will travel from Arizona to Washington, D.C., to pay tribute to the veteran and politician.

 McCain died Saturday at age 81 after a year-long battle with brain cancer, leaving behind a decades-long legacy in politics which included presidential runs.